ukrainian-serge/museum_of_modern_art/README.md

 In this project we shall :

 ## Clean the dataset:
-In below cells we'll do a series of cleaning approaches:

 - Check length of each row and delete outliers to avoid indexing problems.
 - Because many artworks(rows) have multiple data per index(multiple artists) associated with them, we'll convert them(index=1 through index=8) to lists.